 3. How much does it cost to create a landing page?

-Using a tool like GetResponse Landing Page Builder, you can create beautiful, responsive landing pages that can increase your conversion numbers for a fraction of the cost of hiring a professional agency.
+Using a tool like GetResponse Landing Page Creator, you can create beautiful, responsive landing pages that can increase your conversion numbers for a fraction of the cost of hiring a professional agency.
+In fact, you can create a great landing page completely free, using our free account.

-On top of the landing page building capabilities, the GetResponse platform also comes with other useful tools you’ll need to run effective lead generation campaigns.
+On top of the landing page building capabilities, the GetResponse also comes with other useful tools you’ll need to run effective lead generation campaigns:

 - Facebook & Instagram ads